cnpem/AtomPacker/README.md

-# pypackmol
+# AtomPacker

-A python wrapper for packmol.
+A python package for packing atoms into a supramolecular cage

 ## System requirements